OrchardCMS/OrchardCore/src/docs/guides/microsoft-entra-id-integration/README.md

 ## Summary

-You just integrated Azure Active Directory to the admin of your Blog!
+You just integrated Microsoft Entra ID to the admin of your Blog!
 You can experiment with other login settings, such as disabling local login and challenging the AzureAD provider instead of showing the login screen.